Samantha Newark: Music career

 Newark began her professional music career at the age of seven.
-Signed to Nitty Gritty records she recorded her first record while living in Africa and then toured to support her single "Jimmy Jimbo" produced by Allan Goldswain and Mike Adams.
-At age 10 she and her family immigrated to America and Samantha was promptly signed to International Creative Management where she was thrust onto the State fair circuit opening for Eddie Rabbitt, Pat Boone, Debby Boone and Mac Davis.
-She was cast in the title role in the United States Navy band production of the musical Annie in Washington DC. and eventually moved with her family to Burbank California where she played Rosie in a production of Sweet Charity and Dorothy in a Los Angeles production of The Wizard of Oz She was a frequent performer of The L.A.
+Signed to Nitty Gritty Records, she recorded her first record while living in Africa, then toured to support her single "Jimmy Jimbo" produced by Allan Goldswain and Mike Adams.
+At age 10, she immigrated to America and signed with International Creative Management, where she served as the opening act for Eddie Rabbitt, Pat Boone, Debby Boone and Mac Davis at the State Fair.
+She was cast in the title role in the United States Navy band production of the musical Annie in Washington D.C., and eventually moved with her family to Burbank, California where she played Rosie in a production of Sweet Charity and Dorothy in a Los Angeles production of The Wizard of Oz.
+She was a frequent performer of The L.A.
 Kids cabaret and performed often with the Ray Anthony orchestra at the famous Shrine Auditorium and on many telethons.
 She also was a featured guest vocalist at age 14 with the 65 piece Los Angeles Pops orchestra.
 She won the Los Angeles vocal competition at the age of 17 and then through the late 1990s started to write and record her own original music with many different incarnations of original bands.

 Newark recorded the song "In Your Eyes" for the 1986 anime film Project A-ko and worked with Richie Zito and Joey Carbone and was hired to sing multiple songs on the soundtrack for the movie Crazy Six starring Rob Lowe, Burt Reynolds, Mario Van Peebles.

-She was one of the 20 finalists out of 10,000 submissions for the Lilith Fair talent contest sponsored by Star 98.7 radio and Universal contests in 1999.
-And was one of 15 budding songwriters accepted into the coveted Lester Sill Ascap songwriting workshop where she met writer producer and long time collaborator composer Mike Reagan She and Mike worked together through the late 1990s writing original music performing live and contributing vocals for various PlayStation games.
-She sang vocals on the movie soundtrack Some Girl starring Juliette Lewis and also sang vocals in the movie Material Girls.
+She was one of 20 finalists from 10,000 submissions for the Lilith Fair talent contest sponsored by Star 98.7 radio and Universal contests in 1999.
+Newark was also one of 15 budding songwriters accepted into the Lester Sill Ascap songwriting workshop where she met writer, producer, and long time collaborator composer Mike Reagan She and Reagan worked together through the late 1990s writing original music, performing live, and contributing vocals for various PlayStation games.
+She provided vocal accompaniment for the movie soundtrack Some Girl starring Juliette Lewis and the movie Material Girls.